anshvnm/Team4/Projects/P1/README.md

  The Ghost class represents a ghost in the game.
 A ghost has fields like name, location, and map that represents its name, ghost's location and the game's map respectively.
 Below are the methods of the ghost class that determines the features of a ghost.

-  - get_valid_moves(): Returns an ArrayList of valid moves that Ghost can make, given its current position on the map, without moving out of bounds or running into a wall.
+  - get_valid_moves: Returns an ArrayList of valid moves that Ghost can make, given its current position on the map, without moving out of bounds or running into a wall.
   - is_pacman_in_range: Returns true if pacman is 1 space away from a ghost in the directions UP, DOWN, LEFT & RIGHT.
 False, otherwise.
     (Diagonal directions are not considered)